CarnegieHall/linked-data/README.md

 ## CARNEGIE HALL PERFORMANCE HISTORY AS LINKED OPEN DATA

 ### About the Data Set
-The initial release encompasses performance history data from 1891 through the end of the 2015-16 concert season (July 15, 2016).
+The initial release encompassed performance history data from 1891 through the end of the 2015-16 concert season (July 15, 2016).
+Beginning in August 2019, the data is updated on a weekly basis, and now encompasses performance history data from 1891 – present.

 #### What Does "Performance History" Mean at CH?